 - Exposure to toxins (mycotoxins, plastics, phthalates, parabens, heavy metals)

-- Diet low in nutrients
+- A diet low in nutrients

 - Blood sugar imbalances

 We would bet your bottom dollar that you know at least one person suffering from thyroid, adrenal dysfunction, and/or fertility issues that have resulted in trouble conceiving, debilitation fatigue, sleep issues, osteopenia and osteoporosis, skin issues, bloating and bowel issues, sugar addictions, and the list goes on…